scikit-rt/scikit-rt/README.md

 3. Environment activation and deactivation

-Following either of the installations above, the scikit-rt environment is activate.
-More generally, environment can be activated and deactivated with:
+Following either of the installations above, the scikit-rt environment is activated.
+More generally, the environment can be activated and deactivated with:
 ```
 # Activate envrionment